goktugparlak/ai-coding-agent/README.md

 │   └── test_test_tools.py
 │
 ├── workspace/
+│
+├── .env.example
+├── .gitignore
+├── LICENSE
 ├── pytest.ini
 ├── requirements.txt
-├── .env.example
-├── .gitignore
 └── README.md
 ```

-The exact internal structure may vary slightly as the project evolves.
+The project is organized around a modular provider and tool architecture.
+The `CodingAgent` coordinates requests, providers decide how requests should be handled, and the `ToolRegistry` controls which development tools can be executed.
+The OpenAI provider uses LLM function calling, while the mock provider allows deterministic local testing without paid API usage.

 ## Installation